k2view-academy/K2View-Academy/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md

 - [Requested Entities](21_load_task_requested_entities_dataflux_mode.md)
 - [Execution Timing](22_task_execution_timing_tab.md): the last tab in the Task window and available for all task types and modes.
 The following options are available for the task execution:
   - **Execution by Request**: the default option.
   - **Scheduled execution**: set scheduling parameters to automatically execute the task based on the scheduling parameters.
-Note that a tester can select this option only if its role has a scheduling permission.
+Note that a tester can select this option only if their TDM Environment role has a scheduling permission.

 ## General